Willamette National Forest: History

 During the Great Depression and World War II, the Willamette National Forest became a representative of the federal government in the communities of the western Cascades.
 Efforts were made to improve employment and economic conditions through the Civilian Conservation Corps and through the use of sustained yield forestry.
 During World War II, the Willamette stepped up timber sales to provide resources for the war effort.
 Between 1942 and 1945, the Willamette sold 559 e6board feet of timber.

 The years 1945 to 1970 mark an era of intensive forestry and forest management.
 This era included dramatic increases in recreation use, timber sales, dam construction, campground construction, and wildlife management.
 Mining claims were looked at much more critically.
 Grazing on the national forest was reduced and then virtually discontinued during this era.
 In 1962, the Columbus Day Storm downed an estimated 140 e6board feet of timber and created many log jams on the rivers.
 Two years later, in 1964, the Christmas week flood hit the Willamette hard.
 Six campgrounds were fully destroyed, and seven more were damaged.
 Roads, bridges, and culverts were also lost.
 The passage of the Wilderness Act earlier that year created new wilderness areas and controversy over the management for the new areas.
 This era also marked the establishment and growth of an activist environmental movement.
 The movement is best known for the controversy surrounding the French Pete addition to the Three Sisters Wilderness.

 The history of the Forest Service and the Willamette National Forest after 1970 is one of dramatic change and heated controversies.
 The Willamette's timber sales continued at about 750 e6board feet per year through the 1970s; however, the price bid per thousand increased dramatically.
 This price speculation led to timber sale defaults and sale buy-backs in the early 1980s.
 The volume not cut in the early 1980s was resold in the latter half of the decade.
 The "section 318" bill passed by the U.S. Congress increased the volume sold on the Willamette in 1990 to nearly 1 e9board feet of timber.
 After that, timber sale volumes declined rapidly.
 The Willamette National Forest Land Management Plan was approved in 1990.
 The plan was amended in 1993 by the Northwest Forest Plan (also called the President's Plan).
 In 1997, the Willamette's planned sale volume was 132 e6board feet.

-Wilderness
+Official areas

 About one fifth, or 380805 acre, of the Willamette National Forest is designated as wilderness area, some of which conserve its old-growth forests: